Goldsmiths student Amera Mohamed offers some tips to help you keep on top of your money at university.

 Outside of a student overdraft, borrowing money privately can be a slippery slope.
 Private lenders usually charge extortionate interest rates and repayments that are very difficult to keep up with.

-You might also be able to benefit from a bursary or loan offered by Goldsmitjs for students who are struggling financially.
+You might also be able to benefit from a bursary or loan offered by Goldsmiths for students who are struggling financially.

 Sell stuff you don’t use anymore